Roasted Leeks en Papillote

 INGREDIENTS:

-4 medium leeks, trimmed of most of the greens, split lengthwise, cleaned, and cut into 1 inch lengths
+4 medium leeks, trimmed of most greens, split lengthwise, cleaned, and cut into 1-inch lengths

-2 medium carrots, peeled and cut diagonally into 1/4-inch slices
+2 medium carrots, peeled and sliced diagonally into 1/4-inch pieces

 1 teaspoon fresh thyme leaves